sugarlabs/edit-fonts-activity/files/Proposal.md

 ___I have divided the project into measurable Milestones :12 weeks, 40 hours a week.
 6 milestones of 2 weeks each.___

-## Milestone 1
+#### Milestone 1

 1. Basic UI Boilerplate design
     1. Will use the [Sugar Human Interface Guidelines](https://wiki.sugarlabs.org/go/Human_Interface_Guidelines) to build basic GUI functionality like:
         1. Toolbar(s)
         2. Navbar
         3. Work Space, etc.
     2. The entire activity will be made as a [SPA](https://en.wikipedia.org/wiki/Single-page_application) (single page web app) using [Angular.js](https://angularjs.org/) in the Sugarizer DE which gives us browser like playfield
 2. Font Import/Export Library

-    3. The Activity will import .ufo.zip files using ufo playfieldJS, and as a stretch goal, .otf/.ttf type font file using  [opentype.js](https://github.com/nodebox/opentype.js)
+    1. The Activity will import .ufo.zip files using ufo playfieldJS, and as a stretch goal, .otf/.ttf type font file using  [opentype.js](https://github.com/nodebox/opentype.js)

-    4. Convert to Postscript based bezier curve data
+    2. Convert to Postscript based bezier curve data

-    5. The Activity will export .otf.
+    3. The Activity will export .otf.
 This will be done using [opentype.js](https://github.com/nodebox/opentype.js)

-    6. Build an interactive grid display for showing the loaded font data similar to the one displayed below from [Trufont](https://github.com/trufont/trufont/releases/tag/0.2.0)
+    4. Build an interactive grid display for showing the loaded font data similar to the one displayed below from [Trufont](https://github.com/trufont/trufont/releases/tag/0.2.0)
 3. Font Manager Activity

-    7. The Activity will scan for and import all .otf/.ttf type font files from the font directory of the system
+    1. The Activity will scan for and import all .otf/.ttf type font files from the font directory of the system

-    8. This will allow the user to add/delete font files from the system
+    2. This will allow the user to add/delete font files from the system

-## Milestone 2
+#### Milestone 2

 1. Glyph Editor Basic Version
     1. Build the glyph class and the methods required for manipulating it
     2. Implement PostScript bezier outline editing feature which will be similar to the Glyph editor currently found in [Trufont](https://github.com/trufont/trufont/releases/tag/0.2.0)
     3. d3.js will be used for visualising the nodes and connections for the bezier curves

-## Milestone 3
+#### Milestone 3

 1. Metrics Integrated Glyph Editing View
     1. A view as mentioned above which allow us to adjust spacing while in glyph edit mode
 2. Testing Stage/Paragraph View

-    2. This module will only show a text box in which the written text is rendered in the font currently being edited/created
+    1. This module will only show a text box in which the written text is rendered in the font currently being edited/created

-    3. There will not be any editing option in this module- this is just to get a visual feedback of the font in question
+    2. There will not be any editing option in this module- this is just to get a visual feedback of the font in question

-    4. This module will also contain predefined text templates eg. "the quick brown fox jumps over the lazy dog"  and a export image button to save a image of the rendered font
+    3. This module will also contain predefined text templates eg. "the quick brown fox jumps over the lazy dog"  and a export image button to save a image of the rendered font

-## Milestone 4 & Milestone 5
+#### Milestone 4 & Milestone 5

 1. Glyph Editor with Added Functionality (this will be subject to the response of the community on the activity developed prior to this milestone)
     1. Implement spiro spline curve fitting as can be done with inkscape
     2. Implement curve offsetting that will be used in skeleton based glyph design

-## Milestone 6
+#### Milestone 6

 1. Complete documentation and organising code if needed according to sugar labs Activity Teams mentioned specification
 2. Getting the code integrated in the main sugar distro

+###Why me
 I am a 4th year dual degree student pursuing B.Tech. + M.Tech. in Metallurgical Engineering & Material Engineering at Indian Institute of Technology, Bombay.
 My semester will end in late April leaving me enough time to get ready for my GSoC project.
 If I am selected, I shall be able to work around 40 hrs a week on the project, though I am open to putting in more effort if the work requires.
 My main Intrest in my major has been in Computational Material Science in which I have developed Simulations of numerous Phase field/Stochastic Models in C,C++ and Python ([git repo](https://github.com/YashAgarwal/Phase-Field-Theory)).
 MyMasters thesis involves the development of a Open Source library for Maximization of Corrosion Resistance for free form surfaces.

 Since 7th standard, when my dad introduced to Photoshop I have been very interested in graphic design and I realise the role typefaces plays in any design process to convey the right message.
 Typeface design is specialised field in Graphic Design and has really aroused my interest in it.
 Human beings are expressive creatures and Typefaces are integral to a expressing our emotions in a written message as Tone and Pitch are in a Vocal message.
 I think working with sugar Labs this summer for creating a font editor will be great learning experience for me and a chance for contributing to a bigger cause (OLPC mission).